armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

 ## Operator installation options

 The Operator has `basic` and `cluster` installation modes.
-The option you use depends on how you want to deploy Spinnaker.
+The option you use depends on which namespace you want to deploy Spinnaker to.

 |                                                           |Basic Mode | Cluster Mode |